COLLECTION OF CHESS KOANS | ALEXANDER SOKOLOVSolo Exhibition | LUCH Gallery

 – 11 August, 2024

-In his work Alexander Sokolov constantly refers to the theme of game.
-The exhibition at LUCH Gallery is dedicated to the phenomenon of Anarchy Chess and presents a new series of paintings and objects created during the author's long journey through Asia countries.
+In his work Alexander Sokolov constantly refers to the theme of the game.
+The exhibition is dedicated to the phenomenon of Anarchy Chess and presents a new series of paintings and objects created during the author's long journey through Asian countries.

-Anarchy Chess is one of many variations of chess rules that appeared almost as a joke.
-One day a reedit user with the nickname Scurlocc suggested playing the game according to the following rules: each move is selected according to the most popular comment, one move per day.
-It is not necessary to follow the rules of classical chess, so the participants try to offer the most absurd moves.
-His proposal was warmly welcomed by the community, and the new rules were given the name Anarchy Chess.
+Anarchy Chess is one of numerous variations of chess rules that appeared almost as a joke.
+One day a reedit user with the nickname Scurlocc suggested playing the game according to the following rules: each move is chosen according to the most popular comment, one move per day.
+It is not necessary to follow the rules of classic chess, so the participants try to suggest the most absurd moves.
+His proposal was warmly received by the community, and the new rules were given the name Anarchy Chess.

 Following this idea, the artist creates the first collection of Anarchy Chess tasks, where the tasks are presented not in the form of a book, but in the form of canvases and objects.
 A special approach is required to solve them.

-The exhibition presents sculptural figures of the author's chess Knight of Alexander Sokolov, which is his calling card in street art, a kinetic object prismatron playing hide-and-seek with the viewer, as well as eight paintings with augmented reality.
+The exhibition presents sculptural figures of Alexander Sokolov's original chess Knight, which is his calling card as a street artist, a kinetic object prismatron playing hide-and-seek with the viewer, as well as eight paintings with augmented reality.

 To see the virtual supplement for the paintings, you need QR to use the application with vpn enabled.